CogleyTom/ContactServiceJava/README.md

 Employers sometimes ask for examples of work that you have successfully completed to demonstrate your skills, knowledge, and experience.
 What from this particular assignment might you want to showcase to a future employer?
 **There were many parts of this assignment I did well and a few I struggled with.
 I would show a future employer that I successfully generated a self-signed certificate.
 This shows that I created one and that my browser has accepted it under my name.**

+**CS-320**

+How can I ensure that my code, program, or software is functional and secure?
+**You can ensure that your code is functional and secure by running the appropriate tests.
+After writing small sections of code it is important to run tests on it.
+There are many automated tests that help with this.
+In this class I used Junit testing.
+It is important to ensure that the whole tested program is covered by the Junit test.
+After each section is properly tested and working, integration testing is next.
+This consists of combining the different sections of code and testing whether they work properly together.**

+How do I interpret user needs and incorporate them into a program?
+**Gathering user needs through user stories and interviews will help me understand what the user wants in their program.
+After gathering all the information from the user, I will plan my code by using notes and diagrams.
+When I start developing the program I will constantly refer back to these notes and diagrams on what the user wants.
+I will also center my testing around what is expected of the program based on the user needs.**

+How do I approach designing software?
+**I approach designing software by using the Software Development Life Cycle (SDLC) process.
+The first step is planning what I will be doing.
+Next, defining, designing, building, testing, and deployment.
+However, I will test my program throughout its entire lifecycle.**